Codeinwp/themeisle-companion/readme.txt

 - It's easy to use

-- Enable sharing networks right from your admin dashboard and choose for what kind of mobile device you would like to use.
+- Enable sharing networks right from your admin dashboard and choose on what kind of devices you would like to show them.

-- It's fully customizable
+- It’s fully customizable: You can easily optimise button location for according to the device your visitors will use.

 Choose from more than 20+ social networks to share with full control for every device that your visitors use.

-You can have a set of sharing options for mobile and a different one for desktop, all of them switched on/off from your WordPress instance.
+The sharing options can be positioned for the maximum effect according to whether the visitor is using a mobile device or desktop.
+Best of all they can be switched on/off from your WordPress instance.